 Provide More Toys For Them

 Your cat(s) want to spend time with you because they are bored or they love you.
 If they are active and scratching the door, they want to play.
 So the toys you gave them aren’t really doing the trick.
 We are big fans of cat exercise wheels, as they really help to tire your cat out, but you can set them up with more basic toys just to keep them entertained.
+A pro tip: pick cat toys that don't make a lot of noise.

 Add Scratching Posts Near The Door